 Bida Nai and Bida Nok - Koh Phi Phi

 Above water, these twin limestone islands are marked by layers of orange and white mineral deposits.
 Descend just a few metres below the surface and you’ll find a patch reef of boulders and massive coral bommies, providing the perfect place for some laid-back reef diving.
-Head to the southeast side of Bida Nai to explore an outcropping known as Fantasy Reef, known for its massive gorgonian fans and barrel sponges, schooling trevally and jacks, and reef fish of all shapes and sizes.
+Head to the southeast side of Bida Nai to explore an outcropping known as Fantasy Reef, appreciated for its massive gorgonian fans and barrel sponges, schooling trevally and jacks, and reef fish of all shapes and sizes.
 Underwater photographers, don't miss out on this wide-angle opportunity - you won't find many landscapes better than this in the Andaman Sea.

 Koh Talu - Krabi